LaurentVeyssier/Udacity-TechConf-App-Migration/README.md

 | **TOTAL**                   |                      |**$99.05**    |
 |_____________________________|______________________|______________|

+This can also be evaluated using the convenient **Azure Pricing calculator tool** available [here](https://azure.microsoft.com/en-in/pricing/calculator/).

 ## Architecture Explanation
 Reasoning behind the architecture selection for both the Azure Web App and Azure Function.
 - Web app